john29917958/john29917958.github.io/source/_posts/Ha-The-Game-Development-Review.md

 > Goes niche market place when lacking of resources

+When it comes to business, multiple factors needs to be taken into account.
+Our time, our resources, our skill set, our competitors...
+Resource and business goal are the both ends of the scale.
+We never want to put tremendous effort into small project, or the goal is so big that our resources are yet unable to support.
+For me, I ran into a disaster of the second situation.
 At first, without any game making experience, me, an office worker, as a young fellow, started as a single-person-team, planed to create a 2D scrolling mobile game with complex fighting animation, flexible and rich touch control, complete story line, and beautiful character designs.
 I even planned to include voice control there!
 Do you see any problem there?
 Just ask some questions to the "young fellow":
 1. How can a single-person-team competes against a formal company with five, ten, even hundreds of professional employees from different field in speed and quality?
 2. What value your product delivers that makes you rising from the huge general market place?

 The result was: It took me months to build an incomplete prototype.
 And then, my entire idea was realized by a mature company.

 I failed.
 It hurt.
 Fortunately, only my resource was wasted.
-Had been sllent a period of time.
-No hustle.
-No self-learning.
+After the failure, no hustle, no self-learning activity.
 Later one day, in a playground, someone reminded me of the idea of voice control game making again.

 With the terrible experience, I won't challenge the general market again.
 After doing some research, the target was set to "voice control action game" that's rarely seen on mobile market.
-And it's very convenient, I can take advantage of the built-in microphone provided by mobile phones!
+And it's very convenient, I can take advantage of the built-in microphone provided by mobile phones directly!

 # Capability Analysis